pbailis/bailis.org-blog/_posts/2013-02-05-hat-not-cap-introducing-highly-available-transactions.md

 personally like to help integrate HATs into existing data stores, much as we recently did with our [PBS work in Cassandra]({{site.baseurl}}/using-pbs-in-cassandra-1.2.0/).
-It'd be pretty cool to port an application running on Oracle to a NoSQL store and provide the same semantic guarantees with substantially improved performance, availability, and cost effectiveness.
+It'd be interesting to port an application running on Oracle Database to a NoSQL store and provide the same semantic guarantees with substantially improved performance, availability, and cost effectiveness.
 We're also working on additional theoretical results to further explain HATs in the context of CAP.
 I plan to share these results as we develop them further.

 In the meantime, we'd welcome feedback on our work so far and are curious where HATs make sense in your stack.
 If you're an application